Chapter 4: Construction Details, Section 24: Stabilized Soils

 - Test for compaction in accordance with Sections 24-1.03E and 24-2.03E, “Compaction,” of the Standard Specifications.

-- Ensure any disputes regarding test result discrepancies follow Section 23-1.01D(1)(b), “Test Result Disputes,” of the Standard Specifications.
+- Assure any disputes regarding test result discrepancies follow Section 23-1.01D(1)(b), “Test Result Disputes,” of the Standard Specifications.

-- Order trimming of any material above the grade tolerance, and ensure subsequent rolling is performed.
+- Order trimming of any material above the grade tolerance, and make sure subsequent rolling is performed.

-- Ensure the compacted surface is kept moist until the placement of a subsequent layer or curing is applied.
+- Check that the compacted surface is kept moist until the placement of a subsequent layer or curing is applied.

-- Ensure the contractor uses one of the specified methods for curing.
+- Verify that the contractor uses one of the specified methods for curing.
 Also, obtain necessary certificates of compliance and samples where a curing seal is used.

-- Ensure the contractor meets the time and temperature requirements for the curing seal.
+- Verify that the contractor meets the time and temperature requirements for the curing seal.
 Order any necessary repairs to the damaged curing seal.